 Today’s musical delights are brought to you by Dick Schory and The Percussive Art Ensemble with Re-Percussion from 1957.
 It’s everything the cover implies it is!

 “I never saw anyone hoot for an owl until Baker’s Coconut!”
 These wonderful wacky animal cakes are from Baker’s Coconut 1961-62 “I never saw” Angel Flakes advertising campaign.
 I’ll take the pink elephant one please!

 In 1955, record company Columbia released a set of five LP’s featuring the instrumental stylings of Peter Barclay and his Orchestra.
 The technicolour cover photographs encapsulate the ideal American family in a wonderfully cheesy/creepy way, and the back covers were full of helpful hints and even recipes to help make every occasion perfect.

 “Made just for girls!”
-These yummy pink Lustre Creme shampoo adverts from 1967-68 feature some very 60’s geometrics.
+These yummy pink ads for Lustre Creme shampoo date from 1967-68.
+They feature some very sixties geometrics!

 In 1967-68, Jell-O (owned by General Food Corp.) created a series of adverts for their Pudding & Pie Fillings range.
 Each advert featured a different pudding with recipe.

 “Now!
 You can change your skin tone to look lovely in any fashion colour.”Pond’s “Angel Face” adverts from 1960-61 featured striking double head shots of models wearing contrasting colours.